Stelios Kazantzidis: Film

-Two of his songs ("To Psomi tis Ksenitias" and "Ena Sidero Anameno" (Ένα σίδερο αναμένο)) are featured in Season 2 of the hit HBO TV series The wire, during the season's second-to-last episode, "Bad Dreams".
+Two of his songs ("To Psomi Tis Ksenitias" and "Ena Sidero Anameno") are featured in Season 2 of the hit HBO TV series The Wire, during the season's second-to-last episode, "Bad Dreams".
 The first is heard in the background of a restaurant while the second is heard in multiple of the final scenes of the episode; the music was not sourced anywhere on set, a technique rarely used by the show's producers.

 "Epsahna Adika Na Vro" is audible in the Movie "Summer Lovers".
 However, it does not appear on the soundtrack album, nor is it in the film credits.